RoelN/google-variable-fonts-links/README.md

 Use the output from `getGFCSS.js` to get the URL for your favorite font's CSS.
 Fetch the CSS with a browser as Node doesn't work, presumably because a proper user agent string is missing from a Node request so you'll get a garbage CSS file with duplicated links to .ttf files.

 Then parse the font URL you need from the returned CSS, and fetch the font file!
 An example for this can be found in `index.html`.
 If you'd like to get the `Vietnamese` subset of `Fraunces`, the returned URL will be something like `https://fonts.gstatic.com/s/fraunces/v7/6NUV8FyLNQOQZAnv9ZwHlOkuy91BRtw.woff2`.
+Note that the links to the fonts are for demonstration/debugging purposes onky and shouldn't be used directly.
+They are specifically generated for your browser/OS, and are prone to change!

 ## A note on subsets